RuchiraDasanayake/RuchiraDasanayake/README.md

 ### 🧐 About Me

-- 🎓 I am an **Information Technology Undergraduate** passionate about solving complex problems.
+- 🎓 I am an **Data Science Undergraduate** passionate about solving complex problems.
-- 📊 My primary focus is on **Data Science, Machine Learning, and Python Development**.
+- 📊 My primary focus is on **Data Science, Machine Learning, and Software Development**.
 - 💼 I am actively looking for opportunities to apply my skills in real-world projects.
-- 🌱 Currently learning: **Advanced Data Analytics & Model Deployment**.
 - ⚡ Fun fact: **Call me Laxaa**

 ---